Joseph Heath: "Market failures" or "Paretian" approach to business ethics

 In business ethics, Heath advances a new theory, what he calls a "market failures" or "Paretian" approach, which states that "the market is essentially a staged competition, designed to promote Pareto efficiency, and in cases where the explicit rules governing the competition are insufficient to secure the class of favoured outcomes, economic actors should respect the spirit of these rules and refrain from pursuing strategies that run contrary to the point of the competition".
-The approach is neither akin to the shareholder theory, the stakeholder theory or to a personal ethics framework.
+The approach is neither akin to the shareholder theory, the stakeholder theory, or a personal ethics framework.

 Heath's market failures approach follows from his work in political economy.
 According to Heath, the market is not a system of natural justice.
-Rather, it is an imperfect but efficient institutional arrangement designed to maximize social welfare by way of an unresolved collective action problem.
+Instead, it is an imperfect but efficient institutional arrangement designed to maximize social welfare by way of an unresolved collective action problem.
 In other words, markets are "special-purpose institutions designed to promote efficiency", that need to be "embedded within the broader context of a welfare state, which engages in both market-complementing and redistributive policies to claim to be just."

 Since these structured competitions are implemented "for the narrow reason" that, in a reasonably competitive market, they generate social benefits through positive externalities, "adversarial ethics" are acceptable in the circumscribed and limited role of markets.
-Indeed, economic actors engaged in market transaction "must be given a fairly broad exemption from the norms of equality or fairness".
+Indeed, economic actors engaged in market transactions "must be given a fairly broad exemption from the norms of equality or fairness".

-However, they must be held accountable to the fundamental principles required to have a competitive and efficiency promoting market.
+However, they must be held accountable to the fundamental principles required for a competitive and efficiency-promoting market.
 Therefore, "the central role of business ethics is […] not to bring in 'outside' moral considerations to condemn the latest outrage, but to clarify and to correct the self-understanding of participants in the market economy […].
 In order to do so, it has no need to appeal to normative standards beyond those that are already implicit in the institutions of a market economy."

 Hence, "the overall set of profit-maximizing strategies is partitioned into three categories, separating out the immoral and the illegal strategies from the normatively acceptable ones.
 The efficiency standard can be used to make both cuts.
 The 'acceptable/unacceptable' distinction is imposed by the efficiency properties of the market system as a whole.
 The set of unacceptable strategies can then be subdivided into 'immoral/illegal' using a transaction cost or regulatory cost analysis."
 In other words, the "basic thrust of 'business ethics' is […] to discourage firms from taking advantage of market imperfections, even in cases where legal regulation is not feasible."

 Thus, "the firm should behave as though market conditions were perfectly competitive, even though they may not in fact be.
 The following list of imperatives provides some examples of the restrictions that this would imply :